 The increase starts April 1, Ramesh Tainwala, president for Asia Pacific and Middle East, told reporters in Hong Kong today.

 The luggage maker joins international companies including LVMH Moet Hennessy Louis Vuitton SA (MC) and Tiffany & Co.
-(TIF) in increasing prices in response to the yen’s 18 percent drop against the dollar over the past six months.
+(TIF:US) in increasing prices in response to the yen’s 18 percent drop against the dollar over the past six months.
 The yen has depreciated as Prime Minister Shinzo Abe talked down the value of the currency, promising to implement policies to stimulate the economy and have Japan’s central bank set a 2 percent inflation target.

 Samsonite gained 4.6 percent, the biggest advance since Feb.
 28, to close at HK$18.38 in Hong Kong.
 The benchmark Hang Seng Index was little changed, losing 0.2 percent.